-- 3. Children with an unequivocal professional recommendation from, for example, a doctor, school medical officer or educational psychologist, that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
-Such recommendations must be made in writing to the Cornwall Council School Admissions Team and must give full supporting reasons. - 4.
-Children with siblings who will still be attending the preferred school at the time of their admission. - 6.
-All other children (using the tie-breakers as defined later in this document as necessary).
+3. Children with an unequivocal professional recommendation from, for example, a doctor, school medical officer or educational psychologist, that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
+Such recommendations must be made in writing to the Cornwall Council School Admissions Team and must give full supporting reasons.

+4. Children with siblings who will still be attending the preferred school at the time of their admission.